WorklogWiz/timesheet/jira_worklog/README.md

 | Windows:             | `C:\Users\Alice\AppData\Roaming\com.autostore\jira_worklog\config` |
 | Linux:               | `/home/steinar/.config/jira_worklog`                               |

+Note!
+For MacOS: The Jira Security Access token stored in the Keychain, will not be deleted
 ## How to specify the duration

 You can specify the duration of your work using weeks, days, hours and minutes.